bloominstituteoftechnology/node-db4-project/README.md

 - `GET /api/recipes/:id/shoppingList`: a list of ingredients and quantites for a single recipe
 - `GET /api/recipes/:id/instructions`: a correctly ordered list of how to prepare a single recipe
 - `GET /api/ingredients/:id/recipes`: all recipes in the system that utilize a single ingredient

+## Submission format

+Follow these steps for completing your project.

+- [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**